workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 Developer productivity articles optimize for velocity on problems developers already know how to solve.

 But the valuable problems in your business aren't "code faster."
-They're "automate processes no one has built before because business experts couldn't translate requirements and developers didn't understand the domain."
+They're "automate processes no one's built before because business experts couldn't translate requirements and developers didn't understand the domain."

 The bottleneck was never just coding speed.
 It was the translation gap.